LBCrion/sfwbar/doc/sfwbar.rst

   The notation is ``action[<event>] = <action>``.
 Event values are 1,2,3 or LeftClick, MiddleClick or RightClick respectively.
-For mouse scroll events, use values 4,5,6,7,8 or ScrollUp, ScrollDown, ScrollLeft, ScrollRight and Hover respectively.
+For mouse scroll events, use values 4,5,6,7,8 or ScrollUp, ScrollDown, ScrollLeft, ScrollRight and Drag respectively.
 If no index is specified the action is attached to a left mouse button click.
   Additionallly, modifiers can be specified using the notation of ``[Modifier+]Index``.
 I.e. ``action[Ctrl+LeftClick]``.
 The following modifiers supported: Shift, Ctrl, Mod1, Mod2, Mod3, Mod4, Mod5, Super, Hyper,
-  Meta and Drag.
+  and Meta.
 Multiple modifiers can be added, i.e.
   ``action[Ctrl+Shift+ScrollUp]``. action[0] will be executed on startup.
 You can use this action to set initial configuration for a widget.
 See ``Actions`` section for more details on how actions are specified.